As promised in last week’s Wireless Wednesday blog, we’re focusing on everything about Matter 1.4 this week.

 announcement)

 NXP offers a wide range of solutions to build Matter devices.
-Visit
+Learn more about Matter.

 Network Infrastructure with Home Routers and Access Points (HRAP)